Yu4ha/AppDesktop_PenilaianRekapNilai-withRust/README.md

 HOW TO RUN THIS APP
 ==============================================================

-Just type npm run tauri dev in your console, terminal, CMD, or any console you have.
+Just type npm run tauri dev in your console, terminal, CMD, notepad (just joke 😂) or any console you have.

 ==============================================================
 CARA MEMBANGUN APLIKASI DESKTOP SISPENILAN